bopucky/phalcon-on-platform/README.md

 # phalcon-on-platform
-- Compile phalcon from source on Platform.sh using the custom script install-phpphalcon.sh
+- Compile phalcon from source on Platform.sh using the custom script install-phalcon.sh
 - Instructions to compile phalcom from source are https://docs.phalcon.io/4.0/en/installation#installation
 - This works for PHP 7.4 (and maybe 7.x, in general).
 Check with phalcon docs.
 Compilation does not work with PHP8.x.
 - PSR extension is also compiled since phalcon requires it.
 Obtained from https://github.com/jbboehr/php-psr